nikja05/goodsidian/README.md

 **Disclaimer**: Never run a script without knowing what it does.
 Make sure you understand the script and back up your vault.
 I use this script on my own vault but cannot guarantee no data losses or unintended changes.

-If you find value in this resource, consider sponsoring my next read on Patreon.

-## Setting up the script
-This master branch of this script is written for bash on MacOS.
-Thanks to [bboerzel](https://github.com/selfire1/goodsidian/issues/1)'s contribution you can find the script for linux bash on [another branch](https://github.com/selfire1/goodsidian/tree/linux-bash).

 ## Variables
 You can find the url to your Goodreads RSS feed by navigating to one of your shelfes and clicking the "RSS" button at the bottom of the page.